 We are delighted to bring you our Introduction to the Mountains week designed especially for riders with little or no experience of riding the high mountains, but with a passion to do so!
 You’ve got to start somewhere and The Col Collective would love to help you take that step.
-With two decades of mountain experience, Mike Cotty will support you throughout the week on and off the bike with practical seminars, real world tips and techniques and the opportunity to put everything into practice on some of the greatest and most historic climbs in cycling.
+With two decades of mountain experience, Mike Cotty will support you throughout the week on and off the bike with practical advice, real world tips and techniques and the opportunity to put everything into practice on some of the greatest and most historic climbs in cycling.

 WHO’S IT FOR?

-THE WEEK IN BRIEF > 6 Cols / 360km / 6,950m elevation
+THE WEEK IN BRIEF > 7 Cols / 400km / 7,500m elevation

 Day 1 - Collection from Toulouse airport at midday, bike build and gentle spin to loosen the legs

-Day 3 - Luz Ardiden with climbing and descending tuition from Mike Cotty > 60km / 1,200m elevation
+Day 2 - Luz Ardiden with climbing and descending tuition from Mike Cotty > 60-90km / 1,200m to 1,500m elevation

-Day 4 - Hourquette and Aspin > 70km / 1,600m elevation
+Day 3 - Hourquette d’Ancizan and Col d’Aspin > 70-100km / 1,600m to 2,000m elevation

-Day 5 - Hautacam > 53km / 1,100m elevation followed by the science of fuelling and recovery
+Day 5 - Hautacam > 60km / 1,100m elevation

 Day 6 - Col du Tourmalet from Luz Saint Sauveur > 100km / 1,800m elevation

-Day 7 - Well deserved breakfast feast, bike packing and transfer to Toulouse airport for 12pm noon drop off
+Day 7 - Well deserved breakfast feast, bike packing and transfer to Toulouse airport for 12 noon drop off

 Learn more about some of the climbs you’ll conquer throughout the week here.

-We have 5 beautifully appointed en-suite guest bedrooms which can hold a total of 10 people*.
+We have 5 beautifully appointed en-suite guest bedrooms which can hold a total of 12 people.
 All of our rooms are named after local peaks or cols and each bring their own unique feel of the Hautes Pyrénées to life.

 4 rooms are located in the Grange and 1 room is located in the Maison de Maître.
 All are warmly appointed and allow for peaceful relaxation and recovery after a great day of cycling.
-Each room is private and spacious and offers guests flexible accommodation with the choice of either two single beds or one super king size bed.
+Each room is private and spacious and offers flexible accommodation with the choice of either two single beds or one super king size bed.
 Complimentary services available in each room include:

-Please complete the below booking request form so that we can start working with you to confirm your Col Collective cycling tour.
+Please complete the below booking request form so that we can start working with you to confirm your Col Collective cycling adventure.
 We’ll give you a call or send you an email with more details, also prior to booking we can answer any questions that you may have.
-Once you’re happy and have confirmed the booking we ask for 30% of the full price of the tour at this time, with the remaining balance paid in full 8 weeks before the tour.
+Once you’re happy and have confirmed the booking we ask for a 30% deposit of the full price of the tour at this time, with the remaining balance paid in full 12 weeks before the tour.
 Changes and cancellations are detailed in our terms and conditions.

 Thank you for your interest.
 We look forward to welcoming you to our mountains!